The US Water Alliance staff draws on cross-sector experience from diverse disciplines to advance a one water future.

 Danielle joins the Alliance after serving three years as a Policy Analyst at the San Francisco Public Utilities Commission, where she helped advance the agency’s legislative agenda at the local, state and federal levels, and supported strategic policy development on issues such as capital infrastructure programs, rate setting, and community and economic benefits.
 Prior to entering the water sector, Danielle worked on education policy.
-Danielle is a magna cum laude graduate from the University of California, Santa Barbara, where she earned her Bachelors degrees in Communication, and Language, Culture & Society.
+Danielle has Bachelor's degrees in Communication and Language, Culture & Society from University of California, Santa Barbara.
 In her spare time, she enjoys running along San Francisco’s many waterfronts.

 Fiona Murray is a Program Manager for the US Water Alliance.
 She coordinates fund development and membership for the Alliance and manages its One Water Summit.

 Prior to joining the Alliance, Fiona was a Senior Associate & Events Coordinator at Molly Allen Associates LLC where she managed the DC fundraising programs for three Members of Congress and coordinated the firm's entire events program of over 200 events per year.
 Previously she was a member of congressional fundraising teams across the state of New York, and was the Finance Director on a congressional campaign in the Upper Peninsula of Michigan in 2012.
 Fiona is a graduate of the State University of New York at Geneseo where she earned a Bachelor of Arts in Political Science.
 She is a proud native of Upstate New York.